BetterWayElectronics/secure-wireguard-implementation/README.md

 setup next) unless a specific sequence of ports are 'knocked'.
 Only then the iptables will allow the SSH port to be open to the IP address of the knocker.
-So the first step is to simply install the service required with the command `apt-get install knocked`.
+So the first step is to simply install the service required with the command `apt-get install knockd`.
 Now before its run its important to modify the default settings, the service even has a starting flag hidden away in a different file that must be changed prior to being started for the first time.
 The configuration file is in